Click each question to view the relevant answer.

 The new Mount Auburn Street will include benefits for all travel modes.
 The project will revitalize Mount Auburn Street into a more navigable and attractive destination for Watertown residents, visitors, and workers, of all ages and abilities.
 The design is still in progress as the project team consults with local and state agencies and continues to incorporate public feedback.
 Currently, the following improvements are being considered in the design for the new Mount Auburn Street layout:

-- Lane reductions in some areas (based on traffic study findings; see the Functional Design Report for details)
+- Lane reductions in some areas (based on traffic study findings; see question 5 and the Functional Design Report for details)

 - Bus turnouts (designated spaces along the side of the road for buses to pull over for loading and unloading passengers without delaying traffic flow) or other bus stop configurations